blu2442/wine-proton_looni-buildz/README.md

 ### Experimental Wine + GE-Proton Builds

 These pair Kron4ek's **protonified wine-experimental** builds as the Wine base with various Proton bases.
-The versioned 10.0 and 9.0 builds use **GE-Proton** (GE-Proton 10-32 and GE-Proton 9-27 respectively), while the Experimental and Hotfix variants use Valve's own Proton branches pulled from Steam — all on the wine-experimental 10.0 base.
+The versioned 10.0 and 9.0 builds use **GE-Proton**, while the Experimental and Hotfix variants use Valve's own Proton branches pulled from Steam — all on the wine-experimental 10.0 base.
 The 9.0 builds come in both amd64 and x86 variants; all others are amd64-wow64 only.

 | Version / Variant | Build Name |
 |-------------------|------------|